 - As outlined in the SEND code of Practice (6.45-6.56) the academy will follow a four-part cycle of assess, plan, do, review which is known as the graduated approach. - Assess: A clear analysis of the pupil's needs will be carried out.
 Regular assessments of the pupil's progress will be tracked and compared to their peers.
 Assessments will include views and experiences of parents/carers and pupils and if relevant external support services. - Plan: Where SEND support is required the SENCo with support of relevant staff will put together a plan outlining the provision to be put into place to meet the individual's needs. - Do: The class teacher or support team will work with the pupil towards meeting their plan outcomes. - Review: The impact of the plan will be reviewed at least each term (three times a year) by the SEND team with parents/carers and pupil's.
-There will be three scheduled SEND review evenings scheduled throughout the school year.
+There will be three scheduled SEND review evenings throughout the school year in addition to termly coffee mornings to provide parents with the opportunity to discuss their child plan with the SEND team.
 This will inform the planning of the next steps and feedback into the analysis of a pupil's needs.